cloudobserver/ammas-tour-info/README.md

 ![Amma's chair carvings](/images/chair_carving.jpg)

-### Amma's Chair - Technical Drawings and Sketches
+## Amma's Chair - Technical drawings and sketches

 The following drawings were made in 2000 so some modifications have occurred since then.
 The photos (above) are somewhat more recent.